mathewgomas-alfred/mathewgomas.io/untranslatable_pages/reporting_bugs.rst

 - Operating system: fill in the requisite field in the bug tracker's form
 - Version: fill in the requisite field in the bug tracker's form
-- Hardware information: copy the information from the :menuselection:`Help --> System information` for Bug Reports window into your report.
+- Hardware information: copy the information from the :menuselection:`Help --> Show System Information for Bug Reports` or Bug Reports window into your report.
 Note how many displays you have.
 - If you are using a drawing tablet, tell us the brand and type.
 - Tell us what kind of image you were working on: the size, the resolution, the color model and channel depth.
 - If you are reporting a crash, attach a crash log.
 Follow `this link <https://docs.krita.org/en/reference_manual/dr_minw_debugger.html#dr-minw>`_ to learn how to get a crash log on Windows.
 On Linux, follow your distribution's instructions to install debug symbols if you have installed Krita from a distribution package.
 It is not possible to create a useful crash log with Linux appimages.
-- Attach the contents of the :menuselection:`Help --> Show system information for bug reports` dialog to the bug report.
+- Attach the contents of the :menuselection:`Help --> Show System Information for Bug Reports` dialog to the bug report.

 The problem needs to be clearly stated: